Like it or not, tough talks in the workplace cannot be avoided. Here are some ways you can prepare for the inevitable.

 A wound is a bit painful to fix with antiseptic and bandages, but it heals.
 Ignored, it worsens and infects other areas as well.
 It’s the same when it comes to work difficulties.
 If ignored, working relationships deteriorate and others in the team can become infected.
 As a result, an avoided dispute becomes a performance and risk management problem.

 McPhee Andrewartha co-founder Graham Andrewartha has crafted a day long workshop titled The SHIFT Method.
 This is the neuroscience approach to managing hard talk.
+To learn more, don’t miss out on McPhee Andrewartha’s upcoming ‘Difficult Conversations’ workshops in Sydney, Melbourne and Adelaide.

 The workshop focuses on shifting perspectives around difficult conversations in order to: